-Since posting it I’ve made it dozens of times, though I usually halve the recipe and I use slightly less water.
+Since posting this soup I’ve made it dozens of times, though I usually halve the recipe and use slightly less water.
 It’s a fairly simple soup with spiciness from the garlic and ginger and sweetness from the carrots.
 For the vegetable broth, I usually use Swanson brand.

 Ginger and Lentil Soup

 - 1 pound brown lentils

 - 1 large onion chopped (1 1/2 to 2 cups)